weimzh/sdlpal/README.txt

 To compile, open the project Pal.xcodeproj with Xcode, and click Build.
 You need to have SDL framework installed at /Library/Frameworks.

-The compiled bundle should work as a "universal" binary which works on both Intel and PowerPC.

 CLASSIC BUILD